stevedylandev/feeds/README.md

 ```

 > [!NOTE]
-> Make sure you update the `YOUR_USER` with your own user info, and make sure the paths to `bun` and the `sipp` directory are correct!
+> Make sure you update the `YOUR_USER` with your own user info, and make sure the paths to `bun` and the `feeds` directory are correct!

 3. Start up the service